karx/arduino_workshop/README.md

 # arduino_workshop

-This repo exposes a simple framework to build your own *Karta* device for any project.
+This repository exposes a simple framework to build a *Karta* device for any project.

-In this repo, we create a *Karta* device, competing in a game of Tambola!
+Here, we create *Karta* device, competing in a game of Tambola!, listinng to a specific MQTT channel for the number announcements.
+Each time a number is hit, we light up an LED.

 Using the following stack
  - Device : ESP-12E
  - Language : C++ (Arduino -_-)